 Thumbprint is inspired by the true story of Mukhtar Mai—a trailblazing Pakistani activist whose fight for justice and safety reminds us that women's rights are human rights.
-After surviving government-sanctioned sexual violence, Mukhtar decides to live—and that decision changes the world.
+After surviving sexual violence perpetrated by a local tribal council in retribution for her brother's alleged crimes, Mukhtar decides to live—and that decision changes the world.
 Her hope: open a village school for girls to learn to read and write, so that they may avoid the humiliation of signing their names with only a thumbprint.
 Heartening, and optimistic for the future, this opera is about restorative justice.

 The celebrated composer Kamala Sankaram teams up with the award-winning playwright, novelist, and screenwriter Susan Yankowitz.